purplesyringa/site/blog/you-should-probably-use-panics-for-error-handling/index.md

 But I think it's a move in the right direction.

 [The crate documentation](https://docs.rs/iex/latest/iex/) includes instructions on how to use `#[iex]` in your project.
-I'd be glad to know if you find this library useful [on the issue tracker](https://github.com/iex-rs/iex/issues).
+If you find this library useful, don't hesitate to tell me [on the issue tracker](https://github.com/iex-rs/iex/issues).